MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/tutorial-azure-function.md

 1. Create a new folder named **functions-app** to contain the project and choose **Select**.

 1. Open Visual Studio Code and open the Command Palette (Ctrl+Shift+P).
-Search for and choose **Python:Select Interpreter** → choose **Use Python from \`python.defaultInterpreterPath` setting**.
-This selection will set the default Python interpreter path.
+Search for and choose **Python:Select Interpreter** → choose an installed Python interpreter that is version 3.6.x, 3.7.x, 3.8.x or 3.9.x.
+This selection will add the Python interpreter path you selected to your project.

 1. Select the  Azure logo from the left-navigation pane.